Judith of Flanders: Kidnapping or elopement

-According to the most likely account, a certain Count Baldwin (born probably in the 830s – 879), traditionally regarded as the son of a forester called Odoacre visited the monastery in 861, and according to the Encyclopedia Britannica, he fell in love with Judith.
+According to the most likely account, a certain Baldwin (born probably in the 830s – 879), traditionally regarded as the son of a forester called Odoacre visited the monastery in 861, and according to the Encyclopedia Britannica, he fell in love with Judith.
 There are claims that he had already been interested in her before her first marriage.
 Around the Christmas of 861, or in early 862, Judith either fled with Baldwin or was kidnapped by him.
 According to one contemporary source, Judith was not abducted but eloped with the consent of her brother Louis: